josx/FisherMan/README.md

 optional arguments:
   -h, --help            show this help message and exit --version             Shows the current version of the program.
-  --update              Check for changes with the remote repository to
-                        update.
   -u USERNAME [USERNAME ...], --username USERNAME [USERNAME ...]
                         Defines one or more users for the search.
   -i ID [ID ...], --id ID [ID ...]